Updated August 2026

 The Bolt vs v0 question is the easiest one to misread, because both tools generate React and both are competing for the same engineer-leaning audience.
 The difference shows up the moment you try to actually run what they produced.

 v0 hands you generated React components inside its own preview canvas.
-The expected workflow is that you copy the component, drop it into your existing Next.js project, and run it locally or on Vercel. v0 is not running your full app; it is running an isolated preview of the screen you just generated.
+The expected workflow is that you copy the component, drop it into your existing Next.js project, and run it locally or on Vercel. v0 has traditionally not run your full app, only an isolated preview of the screen you just generated, though its August 2026 agentic mode now plans tasks, connects databases, and deploys as part of the same loop.
 The deeper integration with the Vercel ecosystem means that if your destination is "ship a Next.js project to Vercel," v0 plugs in cleanly with the right shadcn/ui setup, the right Tailwind config, and the right deployment target.

 Bolt does not stop at the component layer.
 From the moment you enter your first prompt, Bolt is running a full Node.js process in your browser and serving a live app.
 You can open the terminal, install npm packages, modify routing, run a database migration script, and watch hot reload pick up the changes in real time.
-When you are done, you push the project to GitHub or deploy directly to Netlify with a single click.
+When you are done, you push the project to GitHub or publish it, which as of August 2026 ships to Bolt's own .bolt.host hosting by default, or to Netlify once you connect a Netlify account in settings.

 So the bolt vs v0 split is essentially: design system depth versus runtime depth. v0 gives you a better starting component for an existing codebase.
 Bolt gives you a complete codebase you can run, edit, and ship without ever installing Node.js locally.